No prior experience with wildlife tracking is necessary.

 This 8 month intensive course, meeting one weekend a month from October-May, will provide you with an incredible amount of experience in the field identifying the tracks and sign of Central Texas animal species.

-In this course you will follow black bear trails through the Chisos Mountains, observe mountain lion tracks and sign along the Rio Grande, unlock unknown stories in the lives of river otters and beavers along the banks of the Colorado river, watch and track shore birds and alligators along the gulf coast, and follow coyote and buffalo trails at Caprock Canyons.
-All of this under the close watch and guidance of our tracking instructors, Jason Kleinert and Ann Kolbeck, extremely accomplished wildlife trackers and passionate educators.
+In this course you will follow black bear trails through the Chisos Mountains, observe mountain lion tracks and sign along the Rio Grande, unlock unknown stories in the lives of river otters and beavers along the banks of the Colorado river, watch and track shore birds and alligators along the gulf coast, and follow coyote and badger trails as they snake through the Monahans Sandhills.
+All of this under the close watch and guidance of our accomplished and passionate wildlife tracking instructors, Jason Kleinert, Marcia Karr and Ann Kolbeck.

 This is one of the most comprehensive wildlife tracking courses in the country and even students with no prior tracking experience coming into the course will leave with an incredible amount of skill and experience in the art and science of tracking wildlife.
 Whether you are a professional wildlife biologist or simply someone who wants to establish a greater understanding of and connection to the animals of Texas, this course is an excellent choice.

 Interpretation of animal movement and behavior through track and sign patterns